6r1d/Arduino_archive/ESP_32/BLE_MIDI/README.md

 ### SERVICE_UUID and CHARACTERISTIC_UUID

 I can [generate](https://www.uuidgenerator.net/) UUIDs.
-Is there a point in doing that?
+I doubt I should change this, since SparkFun [MIDI tutorial](https://learn.sparkfun.com/tutorials/midi-ble-tutorial/all) tells both should be fixed according to MIDI standard.

 ## Sketches